Generative diffusion learning for parametric partial differential equations: A probabilistic formulation of operator learning with noisy data

+Two special cases of our probabilistic formulation are of particular interest. \begin{itemize} \item {\it Gaussian noise setting.} When $\lambda > 0$, $\eta$ follows a Gaussian distribution $\mathcal{N}(0, \lambda\Sigma)$, the data set may contain repeated realizations of $\BA$ whose corresponding outputs $\BU^{\eta}$ are different due to noise.
+In this case, our probabilistic model $q_{\theta}(\BU^{\eta} | \BA)$ learns a class of Gaussian distributions $\mathcal{N}(s_{\theta}(\BA), \lambda\Sigma)$.
+It is important to note that the NLL loss~\eqref{eqn:NLL-loss} reduces to the data-driven loss~\eqref{eqn:C-loss} when the covariance matrix $\lambda\Sigma = \lambda \Id$ with $\lambda$ being a known constant.
+Therefore, the NLL loss function~\eqref{eqn:NLL-loss} generalizes the $L_2$ loss functions commonly used in the operator learning literature.
+From a Gaussian regression perspective, if we place a Gaussian random field prior on $s_{\theta}$, i.e., $s_{\theta} \sim \mathcal{GP}(0, K)$ with some matrix-valued kernel $K$, our probabilistic formulation reduces to the vector-valued Gaussian processes regression of~\cite{batlle2023kernel}.

+\item {\it Noise-free setting.} When $\lambda = 0$, for each input $\BA$, there is a unique output $\BU$ in the noise-free data set $\mathcal{D}$ that solves~\eqref{eqn:random-PDE}.
+In this case, our probabilistic model $q_{\theta}(\cdot | \BA)$ aims at learning a class of Dirac measures $\delta_{\BU}(\cdot|\BA)$.
+However, from a theoretical perspective, the density $p(\cdot|\BA)$ of $\delta_{\BU}(\cdot|\BA)$ does not exist.
+Instead, the learning task should be reformulated in terms of distributions/measures, and the goal is to approximate the Dirac measure $\delta_{\BU}(\cdot|\BA)$.
+We postpone the precise meaning of operator learning from noise-free data to Section~\ref{sec:ddpm-functional} (see Remark~\ref{remark:noise-free-OL}).
+For ease of presentation, we still write symbolically $q_{\theta}(\cdot| \BA)$ for the density without reformulating our probabilistic framework in terms of measures. \end{itemize}

-The advantage of the probabilistic approach for operator learning is two-fold: {\it (i) Flexibility:} the probabilistic model $q_{\theta}(u|a)$ is more flexible than deterministic models since it does not depend on the specific choice of the cost functional $\LOSS$.
-For instance, we can assume that the prediction $\SOPA(a)$ and the observation $u$ differ by a Gaussian noise $\epsilon$, i.e., $ u = \SOPA(a) + \epsilon $ with $\epsilon \sim \mathcal{N}(0, \sigma_n^2 \mathbf{I}). $ Note that when the noise magnitude $\sigma_n$ is known, maximizing the likelihood~\eqref{eqn:likelihood} leads to~\eqref{eqn:C-loss} with $\LOSS$ being the $L_2$-loss.
-In this work, we do not assume any distribution for the conditional $q_{\theta}(u|a)$ but rather learn it completely from the data in a generative manner. {\it (ii) Uncertainty evaluation:} in practice the data can contain noise due to numerical/measurement errors and similarly the trained model can demonstrate uncertainty due to over-fitting or under-fitting.
+The advantage of the probabilistic approach to operator learning is two-fold: {\it (i) Flexibility:} the probabilistic model $q_{\theta}(\cdot|\BA)$ is more flexible than deterministic models since it does not depend on the specific choice of the cost functional $\LOSS$.
+As we have discussed, the framework includes the $L_2$ loss as a special case when $\eta$ is Gaussian.
+We do not assume any distribution for the conditional $q_{\theta}(\cdot|\BA)$ but rather learn it completely from the data in a generative manner. {\it (ii) Uncertainty evaluation:} In practice, the data can contain noise due to numerical/measurement errors, and similarly, the trained model can demonstrate uncertainty due to over-fitting or under-fitting.
 Aside from the prediction of the output, we are often interested in the quality of the prediction as well.
-The probabilistic model $q_{\theta}(\cdot| a)$ allows for quantifying uncertainty of the learned model arising from data sets corrupted by noise.
+The probabilistic model $q_{\theta}(\cdot| \BA)$ allows us to quantify the data and model uncertainty.